 Look good on most any style home

-Shingles are often the most affordable roofing option, especially in good/better ranges
+Shingles are often the most affordable roof covering option, especially in good/better ranges

 The best asphalt shingles are a 30-year roof solution installed on homes located in moderate climates